Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 ### Bulleted

 Use a bulleted list when items are related but sequence or priority doesn’t matter.
+Introduce the list with a full sentence and a colon.

+Capitalize the first word of the bullet.

 <!-- dodont -->

 #### Do

-Use Shopify Payments to:
+Using Shopify Payments in your store provides the following benefits:

-- Avoid the hassle of setting up a third-party payment gateway
+- Avoids the hassle of setting up a third-party payment gateway
-- Track your payout schedule from the Shopify admin
+- Tracks your payout schedule from the Shopify admin
-- Minimize lost sales from chargebacks
+- Minimizes lost sales from chargebacks

 #### Don’t